Top 20+ AdWords Tips

 - You can set up a vast array of Image Ads / Rich Media / Flash ads.
 Here’s an example of what an image ad on the Display Network:

-- You can now increase the relevancy of your ads by using Category Targeting as well as contextual targeting.
+- You can increase the relevancy of your ads by using Category Targeting and Topic Targeting, as well as contextual targeting.

 - If you site gets enough visitors to specific category/product pages, a Remarketing campaign will probably give you your best ROI. e.g. if someone visits your Blue Widget page, you can set up an advert that mercilessly follows them round the internet saying `PLEASE COME BACK AND BUY MY BLUE WIDGET, YOU KNOW YOU WANT TO!`.
 You can also put a cap on impressions for each unique user so you don’t end up *really* annoying them!